Formerly Tribal ViceChairman, Fort Independence Community of Paiute Indians;

 Henry's striking contemporary paintings include more traditional arts and images as well as modern aspects.
 Paiute lore and family stories are the basis of her work.
 She then builds on these ideas integrating petroglyphs, topographic maps, historical photographs and documents, as well as animal imagery and traditional Native beading.
 This is what she uses to a convey her contemporary Native worldview.

-Henry belongs to the Great Basin Native Artists group, (founded by Melissa Melero) which was created to provide more art exposure to smaller native communities and is currently serving as Vice-Chairman for her tribe on the Fort Independence Indian Reservation, in the beautiful Owens Valley of Eastern California.
+Henry belongs to the Great Basin Native Artists group, (founded by Melissa Melero) which was created to provide more art exposure to smaller native communities and recently served as Vice-Chairman (2016-2018) for her tribe on the Fort Independence Indian Reservation, in the beautiful Owens Valley of Eastern California.

 2011 Chainletter, Shoshana Wayne Gallery, Santa Monica, CA.